-If you (or one of your dependents) are eligible for Medicare benefits, including Medicare Part D (Medicare benefits for Prescription drug benefits), American Airlines, Inc. is the primary payer if:
+If you (or one of your eligible Dependents) are eligible for Medicare benefits, including Medicare Part D (Medicare benefits for Prescription drug benefits), the Plan is the primary payer if:

-- You are currently working for American Airlines, Inc. - You become eligible for Medicare due to your (or your Dependent) having end-stage renal disease, but only for the first 30 months of Medicare entitlement due to end-stage renal disease. - You become eligible for Medicare due to becoming eligible for Social Security Disability and your coverage under this Plan is due to the current employment status of the employee.
+- You are currently working for American Airlines, Inc.; - You become eligible for Medicare due to your (or your Eligible Dependent) having end-stage renal disease, but only for the first 30 months of Medicare entitlement due to end-stage renal disease; or - You become eligible for Medicare due to becoming eligible for Social Security Disability and your coverage under this Plan is due to the current employment status of the employee.
 (For this purpose, you will only be considered to have current employment status during first six months in which you receive Company paid disability benefits that are subject to FICA tax.
 Generally, Medicare does not begin to pay benefits until after this period ends.)

-If you (or one of your dependents) are eligible for Medicare benefits, including Medicare Part D (Medicare benefits for Prescription drug benefits), the American Airlines, Inc. plan pays secondary if:
+If you (or one of your eligible Dependents) are eligible for Medicare benefits, including Medicare Part D (Medicare benefits for Prescription drug benefits), the Plan pays secondary if:

-- You (or your Dependent) are covered by Medicare, do not have end-stage renal disease, and you are not currently working for American Airlines, Inc. or deemed to have coverage because of current employment status. - You become eligible for Medicare due to you (or your Dependent) having end-stage renal disease, but only after the first 30 months of Medicare entitlement due to end-stage renal disease is exhausted.
+- You (or your Eligible Dependent) are covered by Medicare, do not have end-stage renal disease, and you are not currently working for the Company, or deemed to have coverage because of current employment status. - You become eligible for Medicare due to you (or your Dependent) having end-stage renal disease, but only after the first 30 months of Medicare entitlement due to end-stage renal disease is exhausted.

-If you (or your Dependent) are over age 65 and the American Airlines, Inc. plan would otherwise be the primary payer because you are still working, you or your dependent may elect Medicare as the primary payer of benefits.
-If you do, benefits under the American Airlines, Inc. plan will terminate.
+If you (or your eligible Dependent) are age 65 or over and the Plan would otherwise be the primary payer because you are still working, you or your eligible Dependent may elect Medicare as the primary payer of benefits.
+If you do, benefits under the Plan will terminate.